lambdaclass/concrete/ROADMAP.md

    or trusted through a boundary.
 7a.
 Verify dependency interface certificates before consuming package facts or
     reusable artifacts.
     A content hash establishes identity, not semantic validity.
-Run the Phase 14 Core checker and any applicable Phase 15 translation checker over the dependency's canonical interface/evidence artifacts, cache the independent receipt by bundle root + checker/rule-set version, and bind the receipt into the importing project's Phase 8.5 dependency graph.
-Invalid, stale, unsupported-schema, or unsupported-predicate certificates trigger a source rebuild when source and policy permit it, or a loud policy failure; they never silently become trusted facts.
+Run item #6a's dedicated package-interface checker and, only over embedded canonical verifier inputs of the right type, the Phase 14 Core / applicable Phase 15 translation checker.
+Cache the independent receipt by package root + checker/rule-set version and bind it into the importing project's Phase 8.5 dependency graph.
+Invalid, stale, unsupported-schema, or unsupported- predicate certificates trigger a source rebuild when source and policy permit it, or a loud policy failure; they never silently become trusted facts.
+Source rebuild first produces `compiler_validated` facts and becomes independently checked only after the applicable checker reruns.

     Import authority/evidence constraints may consume independently checked interface facts or facts explicitly labeled `compiler_validated` with the producing compiler still trusted; they may not erase that distinction.
-Gate a valid package, tampered interface fact,
-    certificate from another package/build, stale private body with unchanged public interface, changed public interface, old checker version, unsupported predicate, proof revocation, and source-rebuild fallback.
+Gate a valid package, tampered interface fact, certificate from another package/build, interface+certificate consistently changed against an old body root, stale private body with unchanged public API but changed evidence root, changed public interface, old checker version, withheld verifier input, unsupported predicate, proof revocation, and source-rebuild fallback.
 Wire `scripts/tests/check_package_certificates.sh`.
 8. Add module/package authority budgets after package graphs are real, and make imports fact-checked boundaries.
 Imports do not grant capabilities; they